amilkey1/SMC/README.md

 `theta_proposal_mean`: mean of proposal distribution when estimating `theta`; if nothing provided, mean will be set to `theta`
-`theta_prior_mean`: mean of prior distribution when estimating `theta` `lambda_prior_mean`: mean of prior distribution when estimating `lambda`

-specify the name of a .txt file containing gene newicks obtained from another program.
+`theta_prior_mean`: mean of prior distribution when estimating `theta` `lambda_prior_mean`: mean of prior distribution when estimating `lambda` `newick_path`: specify the path to a file containing gene newicks obtained from another program.
+Only second-level SMC will be performed.
 Gene newicks must be ultrametric and have no zero length branches.
+`fix_theta`: set to true to fix one theta for all populations `relative_rates`: relative substitution rate for each locus.
+Relative rates must average to 1.0.
+Ex. `relative_rates = 0.5, 1.5` for 2 loci.

 The following settings apply to simulation option:
-`filename`: name of file to write simulated data to `nspecies`: number of species to simulate data for `ntaxaperspecies`: number of samples per species `fix_theta_for_simulations`: set to true to fix one theta for all populations
+`filename`: name of file to write simulated data to `nspecies`: number of species to simulate data for `ntaxaperspecies`: number of samples per species `fix_theta_for_simulations`: set to true to fix one theta for all populations `save_gene_trees_separately`: set to true to save gene newicks in separate files rather than all in one file.
+`simoccupancy`: probability that any given taxon will have data for any given locus; 1-_occupancy is prob. all missing data for a taxon
+`simedgeratevar`: variance of lognormal relative rate distribution across edges in gene trees `simasrvshape`: shape of gamma among-site rate heterogeneity within a locus `simcomphet`: Dirichlet parameter governing compositional heterogeneity (default value results in compositional homogeneity